A File Upload Field allows users to upload files (such as PDFs and images) along with their form submission.

 Allowed File Types

-The types of files that can be uploaded can be restricted; the default restrictions are executable files, including dll, exe, js.
+The types of files that can be uploaded can be restricted.
 For example, if you want to restrict your users to only upload PDFs, simply type in PDF.
 Multiple file extensions can be added, but must be separated by a comma.

 Maximum File Size